Claim: A worker at Pepsi or Frooti has contaminated those beverage products by injecting HIV-infected blood into them.

-Origins: This warning, which began spreading on the Internet and via cell phone text message in July 2011 (and experienced a resurgence in September 2012), is a standard food contamination urban legend akin to the leper in the Chesterfield factory rumor.
-No news accounts or other reliable sources have reported Pepsi products being contaminated with HIV-infected blood.
+Origins: This warning about HIV-contaminated Pepsi products began spreading on the Internet and via cell phone text message in July 2011 (and experienced a resurgence in September 2012), and it has also been echoed in recurrent rumors about Mango Frooti, a popular beverage in India.
+Such rumors are standard food contamination urban legends akin to the leper in the Chesterfield factory rumor.
+No news accounts, government agencies, or other reliable sources have reported Pepsi or Frooti products being contaminated with HIV-infected blood.

-As for whether people can acquire HIV via restaurant food, the Centers for Disease Control emphatically says they can't:
+As for whether people can acquire HIV via contaminated food or beverages, the Centers for Disease Control (CDC) emphatically says they cannot:

 No incident of food being contaminated with HIV-infected blood or semen has been reported to CDC.
 Furthermore, CDC has received no reports of HIV infection resulting from eating food, including condiments.

 HIV does not live long outside the body.
 Even if small amounts of HIV-infected blood or semen was consumed, exposure to the air, heat from cooking, and stomach acid would destroy the virus.
 Therefore, there is no risk of contracting HIV from eating food.

 HIV does not long survive outside its host medium of human bodily fluids: blood, semen, vaginal fluid, breast milk, saliva, tears.
 (Which is not to say HIV can be transmitted by every one of those: according to the CDC, "Contact with saliva, tears, or sweat has never been shown to result in transmission of HIV.")
 The CDC says except under laboratory conditions, HIV is unable to reproduce